Charities of choice

 The American Liver Foundation's mission is to facilitate, advocate and promote education, support and research for the prevention, treatment and cure of liver disease.

-Bear Necessities Pediatric Cancer Foundation is a national organization whose mission is to eliminate pediatric cancer and to provide hope and support to those who are touched by it.
+Bear Necessities Pediatric Cancer Foundation is a national organization whose mission is to provide unparalleled hope and support to those who are touched by pediatric cancer.

 In response to our communities, Easterseals serving Chicagoland & Rockford provides comprehensive services for individuals with disabilities (or other special needs) and their families to improve quality of life and maximize independence.